 Teaser images on social media or your inbox within 48 hours.
 The rest of the photos will be available to view 1-2 weeks after the wedding date.
 Your photos will be displayed for 90 days on an online gallery.
 You, your family, and friends can use this to order professional quality prints & downloads, though only the couple can spend the print credit.

 What are animated gifs?

 Pictures that move!
 These GIFs are something I’m known for.
-I can make a few from your wedding or story-session.
+I can make a few from your session.
 There is no additional charge for these.
 You can share them on social media and keep them on your phone.
 Not all attempts end up working as GIFs (for one reason or another).
 There have been some weddings that were so rushed through the entire day that a gif just did not happen.
 If you love these we’ll try for more.

 Do you work alone?